Fabrice Lepaul

 Fabrice Lepaul (17 November 1976 – 23 May 2020) was a French professional footballer who played as a striker.
 He was a squad member for the 1993 UEFA European Under-16 Championship.

+Club career

+Lepaul was part of the AJ Auxerre team that won the 1995–96 French Division 1.
+He was considered a promising young talent in the squad.
+However, Lepaul suffered from serious injuries due to a road accident in October 1997, which left him in a short coma and three broken ribs.
+Lepaul never gained his form after the injury recover and was released by Auxerre in 1998.

+Personal life

+Lepaul's son Esteban is also a footballer and also plays as striker.

 Lepaul died on 23 May 2020 in a car accident that occurred during the night of Thursday to Friday in the Baldenheim sector, in the Alsace region of north-eastern France.